Multi-Winner Voting with Approval Preferences: The Formal Model

-As we have seen in this example, committees are sets of candidates.
+As we have seen in \Cref{ex:running}, committees are sets of candidates.
 Typically, we are interested in committees of a specific size, which we denote by $k$.
-The input for choosing such a committee is an \emph{election instance} $E=(A, k)$, i.e., a preference profile $A$ and a desired committee size $k$.
-Note that given $A$, we can derive $N$ and $C$ from this function: $N$ is the domain of $A$ (viewed as a function) and---under the mild assumption that all candidates are approved by at least one voter---$C$ is the union of all function values, i.e., $C=\bigcup_{i\in N} A(i)$.
+The input for choosing such a committee is an \emph{election instance} $E=(A, k)$ consisting of a preference profile $A$ and a desired committee size $k$.
+Note that given $A$, we can derive $N$ and $C$ from this function: $N$ is the domain of $A$ and---under the mild assumption that all candidates are approved by at least one voter---$C$ is the union of all function values, i.e., $C=\bigcup_{i\in N} A(i)$.
 Thus we do not mention $N$ and $C$ in this notation.

-Let us now define the key concept of this survey: \emph{approval-based committee (ABC) rules}.
-An ABC rule is a voting rule for choosing committees, i.e., an ABC rule takes an election instance as input and outputs one or more size-$k$ subsets of candidates.
+Let us now define the key concept of this book: \emph{approval-based committee voting rules} (short: \emph{ABC rules}).
+An ABC rule is a voting method for choosing committees, i.e., an ABC rule takes an election instance as input and outputs one or more size-$k$ subsets of candidates.
 We refer to these size-$k$ subsets as \emph{winning committees}.
-If an ABC rules outputs more than one committee, we say that these committees are \emph{tied}.

-Finally, let us introduce the concept of \emph{representation}, which will be of importance throughout the survey.
-Given a committee $W$, we say that candidate $c\in W$ represents voter $i$ if voter $i$ approves candidate $c$ (i.e., $c\in A(i)$).
-The \emph{representation of voter $i$} is the number of approved candidates in the committee (i.e., $|A(i)\cap W|$).
-Our general assumption is that voters desire a committee that grants them a high representation.